VictorAvelar/mollie-api-go/docs/README.md

 }
 ```

-CreateShipmentRequest defines information required to create a new shipment
+CreateShipmentRequest defines information required to create a new shipment.

 #### type Customer